Diagnost1X/bcm-training/README.md

     - Users can add only one testimonial, which can be edited or deleted as necessary.
     - Care has been taken to only allow users to edit and delete their own testimonials (except if they are staff).
     - Users are prevented from creating more than one testimonial at any one time.
+- Contact Us
+    - This page shows the address and location of the business as well as a form to get in touch with the owner, including a recaptcha to prevent spam.
+The address and location on the map are fictional but would show accurate details in real world use.
+The form does not submit to anywhere at the current time but in real world use would be automatically compiled into an email to the owner using the django **send_mail** function.
+The form still contains validation and demonstrates to the user that it has been submitted successfully.
 ## Key Information
 - When attempting to process a transaction from the services page to check the website funcionality please use the following details:
     - Card Number - 4242424242424242